 By going through this list of effects you’ll be able to better understand the many symptoms and side effects associated with TBIs, and the proper treatment procedures as well.

-Your brain is always going to immediately work to repair any tissue or internal damage when you’ve sustained a really serious head injury.
+Your brain is always going to immediately work to repair any tissue or internal damage when you’ve sustained a serious head injury.
 While some of these restoration processes are effective through the use of direct treatments within the first six months of recovery, there are many instances in which some parts of the brain simply cannot fully heal.

 These troublesome cranial areas sometimes will see the progressive decline, which typically results in long-term or even life-long symptoms and general effects.
 Of course, there are also long-term social and emotional effects that tend to occur within TBI patients that should never be ignored.